Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/18-Explore the Trust Center.md

 ## Lab objectives

-In this lab, you will complete the following tasks:
+In this lab, You will be able to complete the following tasks:

 + Task 1: Access Microsoft Compliance Offerings
 + Task 2: Access the Service Trust Portal (STP)

-## Estimated timing: 5 minutes

 ## Architecture diagram